Cyb3rDino/microsoft_sentinel/Wokspace/readme.md

-## Template for Azure Sentinel Deployment
+# Template for Azure Sentinel Deployment
+## Meta Information
 This templlate deploys a basic Log Analytics Workspace and an Azure Sentinel solution on top.